-4.1.1.5 EcoEléctrica and AES PPOAs
+4.2.1.5 EcoEléctrica PPOAs

 To supplement its own capacity, PREPA purchases power from two co-generators under the terms and conditions of PPOAs, including 507 MW natural gas-fired combined cycle plant from EcoEléctrica, L.P. and 454 MW coal-fired steam electric cogeneration station from AES.
-The 961 MW of capacity provided by the two co-generators brings the total capacity available to PREPA to 5,011 MW17.
+The 961 MW of capacity provided by the two co-generators brings the total capacity available to PREPA to 5,011 MW19.

-In accordance with a 22-year PPOA that commenced in March 2000, each calendar year EcoEléctrica fixes the fuel cost per million BTU for the first 76 percent of the station's capacity for that year.
-For capacity in excess of 76 percent, PREPA has been charged a price based upon a spot 18 fuel price set by EcoEléctrica at the time the excess capacity was dispatched.
+In accordance with a 22-year PPOA that commenced in March 2000, each calendar year EcoEléctrica fixes the fuel cost per million BTU for the first 76-percent% of the station's capacity for that year.
+For capacity in excess of 76 percent, PREPA has been charged a price based upon a spot20 fuel price set by EcoEléctrica at the time the excess capacity was dispatched.

 The EcoEléctrica contract has a target availability factor of 93 percent, with associated capacity payments.
-Based on discussions with PREPA, a renewal of EcoEléctrica PPOA will be assumed in the base Scenarios of the IRP; however, the plant is subject to economic retirement, if so decided by the least cost plan.
-A reduction on the fixed payments is assumed after 2022.